RobertSundling/neato-botvac/README.md

 As far as the current `.tgz` file as of this writing, it appears that a Vorwerk employee repackaged it on February 9, 2024 with a new, non-expired certificate.
 We can be thankful.

-In this version, the firmware `.bin` itself is identical to earlier copies.
+Although the firmware `.bin` file in this archive has a newer date than in earlier archives, the `.bin` itself is identical to earlier copies.
 (The SHA256 hash of the `Neato_4.5.3_189.bin` file, which is the actual firmware image inside the .tgz, is
 `3d36076fbf3c196ef452b81d54857c75c17ac6eca24ef614aff27a8decc56ef8`.)

 This `.tgz` file also contains a (normally hidden) `._Signing.crt` metadata file, likely because the archive was created manually on a Macintosh computer.
 The good news is that this additional file does not interfere with the update procedure and does not need to be removed.